Is veganism the more moral choice?

 Let me present you with a scenario that illustrates why veganism is always the more moral choice.
 Let’s say that you need 2000 calories a day to survive and you have 2 choices (Note: I realize these two items have different nutrients, proteins, vitamins, etc. I could put together an example where they’re 100% the same, but then it’s overly complex and the point gets missed.
 For this thought experiment, let’s assume they’re the same):

-1. Mutilate (castrate, cut off their tails, cut their teeth - all without anesthesia), cause harm to, and slit the throats of enough animals to produce 2000 calories of meat.
+1. Mutilate (castrate, cut off tails, clip teeth, burn off horns, etc. - all without anesthesia), cause harm to, and slit the throats of enough animals to produce 2000 calories of meat.

 2. Buy a bag of beans or legumes containing 2000 calories.